Maintenance is what used to be called alimony or spousal support. This is a payment between spouses that is separate and distinct from child support.

-- Feasibility that a party seeking maintenance can become self-supporting at standard of living reasonably compared to standard enjoyed during marriage.
+- The feasibility that a party seeking maintenance can become self-supporting at a standard of living reasonably compared to standard enjoyed during the marriage

-- Mutual agreements made before or during marriage.
+- Mutual agreements made before or during the marriage

-- Other factors as the court deems relevant in individual case.
+- Other factors as the court deems relevant in an individual case

 Tax Consequences of Maintenance